ZJerry/VAE-BN/README.md

    So as to make sure that only successfully detected samples can be used for reclassification.

    Also mention that line 234-237, only 1000 samples have been used in one run.
+(Don't remember why...)

      X_test_adv = X_test_adv0[0:1000,:,:]
      Y = Y0[0:1000,:]